johnrjj/react-measure-text-worker/README.md

 ### TL;DR

-A React component that can do expensive text measurements off the main thread and return results to the component's children.
+A React component that does expensive text measurements off the main thread and return results to the component's children.

 ### Context